 There are subtleties, but that is a fairly robust intuitive definition of probabilistic programming.
-Throughout most of this tutorial we will assume that the program is fixed and that the primary objective is inference in the model specified by the program.
-In the last chapter we will talk some about connections between probabilistic programming and deep learning, in particular through the lens of semi-supervised learning in the variational autoencoder family where parts of or the whole generative model itself, i.e.~the probabilistic program or ``decoder,'' is also learned from data.
+Throughout most of this book we will assume that the program is fixed and that the primary objective is inference in the model specified by the program.
+In the penultimate chapter we will discuss connections between probabilistic programming and deep learning, in particular through the lens of semi-supervised learning in the variational autoencoder family where parts of or the whole generative model itself, i.e.~the probabilistic program or ``decoder,'' is also learned from data.

 Before that, though, let us consider how one would recognize or distinguish a probabilistic program from a non-probabilistic program.
 Quoting \citet{gordon2014probabilistic}, ``probabilistic programs are usual functional or imperative programs with two added constructs: the ability to draw values at random from distributions, and the ability to {\em condition} values of variables in a program via observations.''
 We emphasize conditioning here.
 The meaning of a probabilistic program is that it simultaneously denotes a joint and conditional distribution, the latter by syntactically indicating where conditioning will occur, i.e.~which random variable values will be observed.
 Almost all languages have pseudo-random value generators or packages; what they lack in comparison to probabilistic programming languages is syntactic constructs for conditioning and evaluators that implement conditioning.
 We will call languages that include such constructs probabilistic programming languages.
 We will call languages that do not but that are used for forward modeling stochastic simulation languages or, more simply, programming languages.